-You can get to the design window either by clicking the design ship button or by selecting an existing ship, right clicking and selecting 'open design'.
+You can get to the design window either by clicking the design ship button, or if you want to improve on an existing design you can select an existing ship, right click and select 'open design'.

 In the design window you determine the characteristics of the ship you want to design.
 Note that a number of the available technologies and features might need to be researched before they can be used in a ship.